rafaelgallani/britecore-project/README.md

 The `ecs-params` flag specifies a `.yml` path for overriding the default `ecs-cli` generated ones.
 For this example, it's needed to add dependency between the containers, since, at the time of writing, `ecs-cli` cannot handle the `depends_on` property - that's why `link` and the `ecs-params` file `depends_on` property were also used: with these, containers can find each other through the defined alias name (e.g. `backend`, `db`, `frontend`).

+_P.S: It might take some time before AWS can actually work with the created resources: in case you receive an error such as "No Container Instances were found in your cluster.", just wait around a minute and it should be fine to proceed._

-In case some of the steps failed, you can always rollback with `ecs-cli down`.
+In case some of the steps failed, you can always rollback with `ecs-cli down --cluster-config britecore-project-config`.